Sae Tautu

-Bradford Saepele "Sae" Tautu (born June 30, 1992) is an American football linebacker who is currently a free agent.
-He played college football at Brigham Young.
+Bradford Saepele "Sae" Tautu (born June 30, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the BYU Cougars.

+Early life and education

+Born in American Fork, Utah, Tautu played college football at Brigham Young University for the Cougars.

 Professional career

 Tautu signed with the New Orleans Saints as an undrafted free agent on May 1, 2017.
 He was waived/injured on August 1, 2017 and placed on injured reserve after suffering an MCL sprain.
 He was released on August 12, 2017.
 On January 8, 2018, Tautu signed a reserve/future contract with the Saints.
 He was waived on May 8, 2018.